mrkshovon/license/README.md

-Download the file and execute this.
+Download the file and execute in terminal.